Workers' comp insurance: When is someone a contractor?

 Let's take a look.

 Say you want to hire an independent contractor to help your marketing business churn out some engaging web content for your clients.
-But you also don't want to run afoul of your state's Workers' Compensation laws, which require that you insure all your employees.
-You need to be certain that your contractor is indeed a contractor in the law's eyes, lest you face severe fines and penalties for not having adequate Workers' Comp coverage.
-(You can read more about that in "Labor Department Helping States Crack Down on Worker Misclassification" and "This Common Mistake Can Cost Small Businesses Thousands.")
+But you also don't want to run afoul of your state's workers' compensation laws, which require that you insure all your employees.
+You need to be certain that your contractor is indeed a contractor in the law's eyes, lest you face severe fines and penalties for not having adequate workers' comp coverage.

 Here are some helpful tips if you want to hire some contractors and avoid worker misclassification issues: